mercmobily/hot-form/README.md

     </hot-form>

-If you don't want to submit the form with a button automatically, just avoid setting a button as `type=submit`.
+If you don't want to submit the form with a button automatically, just avoid setting a paper-button as `type=submit`.